emiliensocchi/azurehound-queries/README.md

 ![Sample of Azure queries for Logic Apps](assets/images/04_example_logic_apps.png)

-## Disclaimer
+## 📢 Disclaimer

 The tiering of roles and permissions used in this project is partly based on a personal tiering model, which does not necessarily comply with all companies.
-Depending on the reader's usage, those tiers may have to be adapated to the company in scope.
+Depending on the reader's usage, those tiers may have to be adapted to the company in scope.